 When we don’t track changes in percentile rankings, it is possible, and fairly common, for students at the higher achievement levels to maintain their proficiency status but actually lose ground relative to their peers.
 Left unchecked over multiple years, these students may eventually regress to a point where they are no longer considered proficient.

-2) The percentage of students who tested as “not proficient” last year (e.g., level 1 or 2 in Florida’s school accountability nomenclature) who increase their achievement level or tier this year
+2) The percentage of students who did not meet the state’s threshold for proficiency last year who increase their achievement level or tier this year.

 Students who are not yet proficient in the grade-level standards must grow more quickly than their national peers if they are to reach the threshold for proficiency in a reasonable number of years.
 They need to learn more than a year’s material in a year’s time.
 So for them, maintaining percentile ranking is not sufficient.